 The distinction between acute and chronic stridor is important.
-Other clinical findings are also often helpful (see Table: Some Causes of Stridor).
+Other clinical findings are also often helpful (see table ).

 Acute manifestations are more likely to reflect an immediately life-threatening disorder.
-With these disorders, fever indicates infection.
+With these disorders, fever suggests infection.
 Fever plus barking cough suggests croup or, very rarely, tracheitis.
-Patients with croup typically have more prominent URI symptoms and less of a toxic appearance.
-Fever without cough, particularly if accompanied by toxic appearance, sore throat, difficulty swallowing, or respiratory distress, suggests epiglottitis and, in young children, the less common retropharyngeal abscess.
+Patients with croup typically have more prominent symptoms of upper respiratory infection and less of a toxic appearance.
+Fever without cough, particularly if accompanied by toxic appearance, sore throat, difficulty swallowing, or respiratory distress, and without evidence of pharyngitis, suggests epiglottitis Epiglottitis Epiglottitis is a rapidly progressive bacterial infection of the epiglottis and surrounding tissues that may lead to sudden respiratory obstruction and death.
+Symptoms include severe sore throat... read more and, in young children, the less common retropharyngeal abscess Retropharyngeal Abscess Retropharyngeal abscesses, most common among young children, can cause sore throat, fever, neck stiffness, and stridor.
+Diagnosis requires lateral neck x-ray or CT.
+Treatment is with endotracheal... read more .
 Drooling and the tripod position are suggestive of epiglottitis, whereas retropharyngeal abscess may manifest with neck stiffness and inability to extend the neck.

 Chronic stridor that begins early in childhood and without a clear inciting factor suggests a congenital anomaly or an upper airway tumor.
 In adults, heavy smoking and alcohol use should raise suspicion of laryngeal cancer.
 Vocal cord paralysis usually has a clear precipitant, such as surgery or intubation, or is associated with other neurologic findings, such as muscle weakness.
 Patients with tracheomalacia frequently have cough productive of sputum and have a history of recurrent respiratory infections.

 Testing should include pulse oximetry.
 In patients with minimal respiratory distress, soft-tissue neck x-rays may help.
 An enlarged epiglottis or retropharyngeal space can be seen on the lateral view, and the subepiglottic narrowing of croup (steeple sign) may be seen on the anteroposterior view.
+However, accurate assessment of the epiglottis or retropharyngeal space requires a precisely lateral x-ray taken during inspiration; false-positive results are common due to expiration or slight rotation.
 X-rays may also identify foreign objects in the neck or chest.

-Nebulized racemic epinephrine (0.5 to 0.75 mL of 2.25% racemic epinephrine added to 2.5 to 3 mL of normal saline) and dexamethasone (10 mg IV, then 4 mg IV q 6 h) may be helpful in patients in whom airway edema is the cause.
+Nebulized racemic epinephrine (0.5 to 0.75 mL of 2.25% racemic epinephrine added to 2.5 to 3 mL of normal saline) and dexamethasone (10 mg IV, then 4 mg IV every 6 hours) may be helpful in patients in whom airway edema is the cause.

-Endotracheal intubation see also Airway Establishment and Control : Tracheal Intubation should be used to secure the airway in patients with advanced respiratory distress, impending loss of airway, or decreased level of consciousness.
+Endotracheal intubation Tracheal Intubation Most patients requiring an artificial airway can be managed with tracheal intubation, which can be Orotracheal (tube inserted through the mouth) Nasotracheal (tube inserted through the nose)... read more should be used to secure the airway in patients with advanced respiratory distress, impending loss of airway, or decreased level of consciousness; if possible, this should be done in the operating room.
 When significant edema is present, endotracheal intubation can be difficult, and emergency surgical airway measures (eg, cricothyrotomy, tracheostomy) may be required.